davxy/datawok-posts/posts/zk-proof.md

 - Victor can't cheat because to extract the value of `x` from `s` he must compute `x = (s - k)·c⁻¹`.
 However, this requires him to solve the discrete logarithm problem for `r` in order to compute `k`.

-More formal versions of the core properties follows.

 #### Soundness Proof